 To the shallow person, a relationship is usually a means of achieving validation, acknowledgment, and praise.
 They want their partner to affirm their self-belief that they are beautiful and perfect.
 Typically, they are poor communicators.

 They want to get their needs met but may not take the time to consider their partner’s needs.
-If the partner fails to meet their needs, even occasionally, they might completely disregard them and go seek validation elsewhere.
+If the partner fails to meet their needs, even occasionally, they may completely disregard them and go seek validation elsewhere.
 As such, instead of long-term relationships, they have shallow relationships.

 Given their lack of emotional depth, shallow individuals can be incredibly difficult to have a mature, deep conversation with.
 If you’re speaking to a shallow person, don’t expect much philosophizing and pondering of the nature of reality.

-They might even throw you under the bus (metaphorically speaking) to turn the spotlight back on them.
+They may even throw you under the bus (metaphorically speaking) to turn the spotlight back on them.

 Am I shallow?

 If you’re wondering if you’re shallow, you’re probably not.
-Even if others have called you shallow, the fact that you’re genuinely questioning it means you’re probably not as shallow as they said you were.
+Even if others have called you shallow, the fact that you’re genuinely questioning it means you’re probably not as shallow as they’ve said you are.
 Still, you may possess some characteristics of a shallow person.

 Questions to ask yourself